LucidThought/multiples-in-reverse/README.md

+This was a simple test to show all multiples of 3 between 5 and 100 in reverse order (high numbers to low numbers) and displayed in english text.
+This entire solution is inside of App.js

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project was bootstrapped with [Create React App]

 ## Available Scripts